 What do Orthopedic Surgeons do?

-Orthopedic Surgeons endeavors to improve mobility and mobility by:
+Orthopedic Surgeons endeavors to improve mobility by:

-- Examining, evaluating and diagnosing injuries or disorders of the musculoskeletal system;
+- Examining, evaluating and diagnosing injuries or disorders of the musculoskeletal system.

-- Tailoring physical therapy to each patient’s condition;
+- Tailoring physical therapy to each patient’s condition.

-- Informing people about the prevention of bone and joint injuries;
+- Informing people about the prevention of bone and joint injuries.

-- Contributing to patient’s rehabilitation;
+- Contributing to patient’s rehabilitation.

-- Halting or slowing disease progression and taking steps to prevent/minimize complications;
+- Halting or slowing disease progression and taking steps to prevent/minimize complications.

 - Discussing treatment options with patients and helping them choose the best treatment plan to regain health, mobility, function and maximize independence.